Compression of the Spinal Cord

-Symptoms, such as back pain, abnormal sensations, muscle weakness, or impaired bladder and bowel control, may be mild or severe.
+Symptoms, such as back or neck pain, abnormal sensations, muscle weakness, or impaired bladder and bowel control, may be mild or severe.

-Doctors base the diagnosis on symptoms and the results of a physical examination, magnetic resonance imaging, or other imaging test.
+Doctors base the diagnosis on symptoms and the results of a physical examination, magnetic resonance imaging, or other imaging tests.

 Corticosteroids are often given to reduce swelling in or around the spinal cord and thus help reduce pressure on the spinal cord.